 - Do NOT run a generator inside your house or in the garage.
 Make sure the generator is located in a well ventilated area outside your home.

-- Use the County Snow Plow Tracking App to learn about road conditions and when it is safe to travel.
+- In storms of 6 inches or more, use the County Snow Plow Tracking App to learn about road conditions and when it is safe to travel.

 FrostbiteOccurs when the skin and body tissue just beneath it freezes.
 Signs include loss of feeling and white or pale appearance in extremities, such as fingers, toes, earlobes, face, and the tip of the nose.